-Our undergraduate program attracts students who have diverse interests including exercise/fitness, personal training, strength and conditioning, community and worksite health promotion, medicine, dentistry, physical therapy, public health, and many other areas of the allied health professions.
-We encourage undergraduate participation in the Honors College, departmental research projects, internships, fieldwork experiences, and membership in professional organizations and societies as a means of enhancing their basic academic preparation.
-As I mentioned, the HES faculty are readily accessible to students, and we pride ourselves in our attention and concern for our undergraduate majors.
-Our undergraduate program has a pre-HES track with about 750-800 students, allowing about 225 students to enter the HES major per year.
-Non-HES students can also pursue a minor in Health and Exercise Science and this program has about 100 students currently enrolled.
-Students who graduate from our undergraduate program have successfully entered many professional programs like medicine, physical therapy, dietetics, dentistry, nursing, etc. They are also very competitive for graduate programs in exercise physiology and health promotion and finding employment in areas like strength and conditioning, fitness centers, pharmaceutical sales, and wellness programs.
+Our undergraduate program attracts students who have diverse interests.
+We encourage undergraduate participation in the Honors College, departmental research projects, internships, and membership in professional organizations and societies as a means of enhancing their basic academic preparation.
+Students who graduate from our undergraduate program have successfully entered many professional and graduate programs and found employment in areas like strength and conditioning, fitness centers, pharmaceutical sales, and wellness programs.

 The University of Oklahoma, the flagship university of the state, is a doctoral-granting research institution.
-Norman is a great college town with all the amenities of a small town (100,000) and within 30 minutes of Oklahoma City.
-If you have any questions regarding our programs, please contact our Undergraduate Academic Advisors, our Undergraduate Program Coordinator, Mrs. Donna Tall Bear (firstname.lastname@example.org), or our Graduate Liaison Dr. Dan Larson, (email@example.com).
+Norman is a great college town with a vibrant atmosphere and is within 30 minutes of Oklahoma City.
+If you have any questions regarding our programs, please contact our Undergraduate Academic Advisors, our Undergraduate Program Coordinator Mrs. Donna Tall Bear (firstname.lastname@example.org), or our Graduate Liaison Dr. Dan Larson, (email@example.com).